 You go to open your favorite iPhone app, but seconds after you launch it, the app crashes.
 You go to open another app and it crashes too.
 After trying a few more apps, you slowly come to realize that one or more of your apps are crashing, even though they used to work.
 “Why do my iPhone apps keep crashing?”, you think to yourself.

 Luckily there are a few simple solutions to this problem — it just requires a bit of troubleshooting to find the right one.
-In this article, I’m going to walk you through how to fix your iPhone when apps keep crashing.
+In this article, I’ll explain how to fix your iPhone when apps keep crashing.
+These steps will help you fix crashing apps on your iPad too!

 How To Stop Your Apps From Crashing